 Go easy on caffeine, energy drinks and carbonated beverages as they can cause a negative imbalance in the calcium levels in your body.
 Also, salt in excess can eliminate calcium through sweat and urine.

-If your goal is short term, then yes, osteoporosis drugs can offer it by increasing the bone density when you have weak bones.
+If your goal is short-term, then yes, osteoporosis drugs can offer it by increasing the bone density when you have weak bones.
 But, no drug so far introduced is without a side effect, likewise the osteoporosis drugs.
 They act against your body mechanism and can alter the bone metabolism; they can decrease your pH, and you may need more alternative drugs to suppress these side effects.
 So, check with your doctor if you can continue taking these drugs or should look for any other options.

 If you have been using corticosteroid medications such as prednisone, prednisolone, cortisone, etc. for a long time, then you might be putting your bone’s health at stake.
 Also, certain other drugs used for breast cancer treatment, anti-seizure drugs, drugs used in the treatment of ulcers, etc. can cause osteoporosis and weaken your bones.
 So, take your doctor’s suggestion before using any of these medicines.

-If your body has accumulated acid wastes, it is the bones which are targeted.
+If your body has accumulated acid wastes, it is the bones that are targeted.
 Puzzled why?
 As you all know that the bones are the greatest reservoirs of calcium, a potent alkalizer, the body system starts draining the calcium from the bones making them weak.

 Include plenty of calcium in your diet as recommended by your doctor.
 Sources of calcium include dairy products, soy, almonds, broccoli, etc. If your diet isn’t adequately supplying the calcium you need, take your doctor’s help for calcium supplements.
-It’s not enough if your focus is on calcium alone, because without adequate vitamin D, the absorption of calcium in the body can be hindered.
-And if you are thinking how to prevent this, it’s simple!
+It’s not enough if your focus is on calcium alone because, without adequate vitamin D, the absorption of calcium in the body can be hindered.
+And if you are thinking about how to prevent this, it’s simple!
 Expose yourself for some time to morning sunlight, take foods such as oily fish, egg yolk, or milk fortified with vitamin D.

 Don’t neglect yourself!
 Consulting a doctor regularly is quite important.
 Check if your bones are in a proper condition or if they need any treatment.
 If so, take the medications as directed by your physician.